jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 socialImage: /images/social-share-default.jpg
 date: 2025-09-24T14:30:00.000+01:00
 ---
-\- Intro
-  - A brief intro of the term digital accessibility is and why it's important

-* Why accessibility is important
-    - Morale reasons, it's the right thing to do
-    - Financial reasons, missing out on/excluding a massive market (purple pound) - include some stats/links (make sure link to these for credability)
-    - Legal
-      - Public sector act/requirements (WCAG 2.2 AA)
-      - Disability Awareness Act
-    - Best practice benefits (SEO, performance)
-* Actionable takeaways (linking back to EXP)
-    - Accessibility in the EXP process, design, dev, branding
-    - Uni, proposals, C2C review - get in touch, we can help message
-* Summary
-* Mention the learn'n'lunch session in Dec?

 ## Digital Accessibility: What it is, and why it matters

 In the broadest sense, digital accessibility means designing and developing digital products (websites, apps, documents, multimedia, etc.) so that people with a wide range of abilities and disabilities can use them effectively.
 It’s not just about “adding alt text to images” — it’s about ensuring content is perceivable, operable, understandable, and robust, so that people with visual, auditory, motor, cognitive, or neurological differences can access and interact with your content.